-On the third Sunday of the month there is an additional children’s and family service at 4.30pm called ‘Simply Worship’.
-This is an informal service particularly aimed at 3-11 year olds, with craft activities during the service.
+On the third Sunday of the month there is an additional service at 4.30pm called ‘Simply Worship’.
+This is an informal service particularly aimed at families, with craft activities as part of the service.

 The children’s ministry at St Mary’s includes a popular Sunday school called ‘Explorers’, for children aged 3 to 11.
 Occasional children’s activity days are run at particular times of the year, e.g. Holy Week.
 St. Mary’s has a Children’s Charter that provides a basis for the work undertaken with the different groups.

 Occasionally a young people’s orchestra helps to lead worship.